 Michael has a reputation for providing astute and commercially realistic advice and for vigorously protecting and advancing his clients’ interests.

-He has also been recognised as a leading lawyer in Doyle’s Guide to Queensland Planning & Environment Lawyers (2013 – 2016).
+He has also been recognised as a recommended lawyer in Doyle’s Guide to Queensland Planning & Environment Lawyers (2013 – 2018).

 Recent experience includes:

 - Acted successfully for a developer in the Florina Gardens (2012) matter involving in an appeal against a deemed refusal of a proposed 270 apartment residential development and restaurant situated at Nerang-Broadbeach Road Carrara, within the Guragunbah flood plain.
 A key issue in the proceedings concerned the appropriate level of flood free access to residential development in the flood plain and whether the measures implemented by the development were sufficient to ensure that the risk to life and property was acceptable.
 The decision represents a landmark decision in the development of flood prone land.